 Last year, Trump announced that he would donate his salary from the first quarter of 2017 to the National Park Service.
 That donation was made: The superintendent at Antietam National Battlefield in Maryland said her park was given the money and will use it to repair a historic house and fences.

-The next quarter, the White House announced that Trump had donated his $100,000 paycheck to the Department of Education.
+The next quarter, the White House announced that Trump had donated his $100,000 paycheck to the Education Department.
 “The funds will be used to host a Science, Technology, Engineering and Math-focused camp for students,” a news release said at the time.

-In February, a Department of Education official said that the camp doesn’t exist yet — it’s “in the planning stages.”
-The Department of Education was asked: When will the camp be functional?
+In February, an Education Department official said that the camp doesn’t exist yet — it’s “in the planning stages.”
+The department was asked: When will the camp be functional?
 What will it be called?
 “I don’t have that information yet,” the official said.

 In the fall, the White House announced that the president’s third-quarter donation would go to the Department of Health and Human Services.
 An official at that department said the donation would be for “a large-scale public-awareness campaign about the dangers of opioid addiction.”

 “The program exists in the planning, coordination and development phase, as is appropriate for a large-scale campaign.
 We will use the funds when they can have the most effect,” a department spokesman said.
+He spoke on the condition that he not be named.
 He did not give a timeline or a name for the program, which he said would be separate from an existing opioid program called Rx Awareness.

 On Feb.
-13, the White House announced that Trump would donate his salary from the fourth quarter of 2017 to the Department of Transportation.
+13, the White House announced that Trump would donate his salary from the fourth quarter of 2017 to the Transportation Department.
 That gift will help fund a $1.5 billion new grant program, intended to help infrastructure projects.
-The program is considering applications, but has not made any grants yet.
+The program is considering applications but has not made any grants yet.

 The Trump Organization pledged to donate “all profits from foreign governments’ patronage at our hotels and similar businesses” to the treasury.
 It told Congress that this covers all transactions where the bill is paid directly by a foreign government.
 However, the Trump Organization said it would be too “intrusive” to question individual guests to see whether a government was paying their bills.